 Do I feel lucky to have March Morning Work Center Activities?
 You bet.
 It has changed my mornings completely.
 My kinders rush into class and can’t wait to start the day.
 Tardies?
 Nope!
 Dawdling in the hall?
 Nope!
 It makes for a much more pleasant morning, and my students are getting that extra, hands-on practice they so desperately need.
 They think they’re ‘playing,’ but we will just keep the fact that they are actually working between us teachers, ok?

 This set of morning work activities has 39 station activities and over 225 pages.
 It’s huge and will give you so many options from which to choose.
 In my own class, I typically use between 12-15 and the rest I can put in my Word Work or Math Stations if I want, but I always have a choice.

 Below I’ve given you a very brief glimpse of March’s packet.
 Remember, if you would like to see a detailed materials list of where I secured the items for these stations, just click HERE.
 I have a list of each month.
-If you scroll all the way down, you’ll find March.
+If you scroll down, you’ll find March.

 1. Pot of Gold Sight Word Links

 This station is editable.
 You can enter your own sight word list to add to the leprechaun pots and then use the leprechaun’s gold letter cards to link the letters to reproduce the words.
 Just add plastic links and you’re all set to go!

 2. Somewhere over the rainbow CVC Self-Correcting Fun